Second Avenue station: Station layout

-Second Avenue has two island platforms and four tracks. trains serve the station at all times and run on the outer tracks, while the inner tracks are not used in regular service.
+Second Avenue has two island platforms and four tracks. trains serve the station at all times and run on the outer tracks, while the inner tracks are used only for reroutes and special events.
 The station is between Broadway–Lafayette Street to the west (railroad north) and Delancey Street to the east (railroad south).

 When the station opened, all four Sixth Avenue tracks ran continuously from West Fourth Street through Second Avenue.
 During the construction of the Chrystie Street Connection in the 1950s and 1960s, the center express tracks at Broadway–Lafayette Street were severed from the tracks at Second Avenue and rerouted to the Chrystie Street subway, running through Grand Street station to the north side of the Manhattan Bridge.

 West (railroad north) of the station, the inner tracks are connected by a diamond crossover before merging with the outer local tracks; this allows the station to be used as a terminal for southbound trains.
 East (railroad south) of the station, the express tracks end at bumper blocks, while the local tracks continue along Houston Street before curving south into Essex Street and continuing through the Delancey Street station.

 The trackside walls have a medium Parma violet trim line with a slightly darker border, and small tile captions reading "2ND AVE" in white on black run below it at regular intervals.
 The platform columns are concrete and painted indigo, and there are especially large columns with built-in benches at the centers of the platforms.
 Despite the station's name, the exit and mezzanine at Second Avenue is only open part-time.
 The full-time booth is located at the First Avenue mezzanine.
 The station previously had a full-length mezzanine.
 However, most of the mezzanine was closed, and the closed areas currently hold offices while the rest are used for storage space.